+Figure 2 Example of object detection

+Artificial Neural Network

+Artificial Neural Network is a mathematical model aimed at expressing some characteristics found in brain function by computer simulation.
+The origin of the research is modelling of the brain of the living body, but by revision of the knowledge of the neuroscience, it become more different.
+In the ANN, the artificial neurons forming the network aim to obtain the target output by changing the strength of the synaptic connection by training.

+Convolutional Neural Network

+CNN is a multi-layered feedforward neural network which is an artificial neural network model with a simple structure devised earlier and does not have a looped connection in the network and signal propagates only in a single direction.
+It is a widely used model to recognize images and videos.

-Optical character recognition
+Optical Character Recognition

 Optical character recognition is to recognize characters on an image and convert them into character data.
 Conventional image recognition has been performed by template matching for comparing bit differences between recognition target images and font images.
 This method is weak against the inclination and rotation of the image.
 It shows high accuracy for the image scanned by the scanner, but recognition of characters from the photograph is far from practical use.
 Recent studies have shown that using machine learning can achieve higher accuracy than this.
 Therefore, we aim at recognition of character strings in photos using deep learning which is a type of machine learning.